 For her, finding an affordable house in a quiet close-in neighborhood was a big plus.
-Other buyers viewed these houses as a starter home.
-They planned to live there long enough for inflation to create equity, and then do a fluff and turn.
+Many buyers viewed such houses as a starter home.
+They planned to live there long enough for inflation to create equity, and do a fluff and turn.
 Some buyers were surprised to discover that once they settled in they enjoyed living there.

-The good news for them is their ugly duckling can be seen anew!
-The key to improvement is to find within the design a plausible historic tradition, and then develop it.
-Create a vision for the house, and make every change consistent with the vision.
-Whatever is taken away or added should improve its overall character.
+The good news is their ugly duckling can be seen anew!
+The key to improvement is to find within the design a plausible historical tradition, and then develop it.
+Create a vision for the house, and make every change consistent with it.
+Whatever is taken away or added should improve the overall character.

-Kim wanted a Cape Cod house.
-That is how Seattle realtors pitch houses like hers although, technically, a Cape with front-facing gable is considered Greek Revival.
-In preparing our renovation master plan we looked to other designs from the 1920s and 1930s when period revivals were at their peak.
-Popular and architectural magazines featured many Cape Cod revivals.
+Kim wanted a "Cape Cod" house and that is how Seattle realtors pitch houses like hers.
+Technically, a Cape with front-facing gable like this is Greek Revival.
+In creating a renovation master plan we looked to other designs from the 1920s and 1930s when Colonial revivals were at their peak.
+Popular and architectural press featured many Cape revivals.

 Disputed territories of historic preservation

 This is where our project entered the disputed territories of historic preservation.
 Orthodox preservationists insist thou shalt not look into earlier periods of design and create "a false sense of historical development."
 Horrors.

 This view emerged from the National Park Service "Secretary of the Interior's Standards for Rehabilitation" (1977) for designated structures.
 That means landmarks on the National Register of Historic Places.